The Future of Care: the case of the invisible older childless men …

 By: Robin Hadley, SRIP

-This blog is one in a series of blogs on the Future of Ageing, published in the lead up to the ILC-UK Future of Ageing conference on the 24th November.
-To register to attend this conference, click here.
+This blog is one in a series of blogs on the Future of Ageing, published in the lead up to the ILC-UK Future of Ageing conference on the 24 November 2015

 In a recent speech to the Local Government Association Jeremy Hunt, Sectary of State for Health, said: